inasafe/inasafe-doc/docs/source/training/intermediate/osm/304-creating-josm-file-presets.rst

 The reason this works is because we’ve applied the appropriate **tags**.

-Because OpenStreetMap is so open, anybody can add any tags they want to anything.
+Because OSM is so open, anybody can add any tags they want to anything.
 But what happens when mappers in England disagree with mappers in Japan about the best way to tag something?